fusepoolP3/overall-architecture/d51-deliverable.md

 This document describes the technical specification for the Fusepool P3 platform.
 It specifies the Fusepool P3 software by describing the basic architectural design choices and at a different level of precision (depending on the current status of the development of the respective components and work packages) the concrete interaction APIs.
 It aims to present an application that satisfies the high level requirements of the DoW but also the more concrete use cases developed by WP1.
 The described architecture is the result of discussion with all technical work packages as it affects all software deliverable of the project and not just  WP5.

-The main goal of the Fusepool P3 architecture is to provide interaction protocols and pattern so that the component can be used in concert to form the Fusepool P3 Platform.
+The main goal of the Fusepool P3 architecture is to provide interaction protocols and pattern so that the components can be used in concert to form the Fusepool P3 Platform.
 The interaction is based on HTTP.
 For the APIs introduced in Fusepool P3 we strive to adhere to the REST design principles.
 Also we adhere to the Linked Data principles [BernersLee2006](#BernersLee2006).
-This document also describes some of the workflows to illustrate how the APIs and architectural pattern are applied to satisfy concrete use case.
+This document also describes some of the workflows to illustrate how the APIs and architectural patterns are applied to satisfy concrete use case.

 ### Uses cases summary

-The Fusepool P3 project partners Provincia Autonoma di Trento and Regione Toscana publish Open Data and develop apps in the domain of tourism for several years.
+The Fusepool P3 project partners Provincia Autonoma di Trento and Regione Toscana have been publishing Open Data and develop apps in the domain of tourism for several years.
 During this time both partners gained valuable experience in data creation, maintenance and publication.